subsquid/docs/docs/develop-a-squid/squid-processor/store-interface.md

 ## Custom `Database`

 A custom implementation of the `Database` interface is a recommended solution for squids with multiple data sinks and/or for non-transactional or non-relational databases.
-In such a case, the inferred `Store` facade exposed to the handlers may provide multiple targets for persisting the data. `Database.transact` should handle potential edge-case when writes to either of the data sinks fail.
+In such a case, the inferred `Store` facade exposed to the handlers may provide multiple targets for persisting the data. `Database.transact` should handle potential edge-cases when writes to either of the data sinks fail.

 Reference implementations will be provided in due course.